Shareholder support for Exxon executive pay grows

-DALLAS (Reuters) - Shareholders threw more support behind Exxon Mobil Corp’s (XOM.N) executive compensation package following the world’s largest publicly traded oil company’s effort to seek more input on the matter.
+DALLAS, May 30 (Reuters) - Shareholders threw more support behind Exxon Mobil Corp’s executive compensation package following the world’s largest publicly traded oil company’s effort to seek more input on the matter.

 Exxon has been more responsive to investor concerns about pay and its dividend in recent months.
 The company held a call with investors earlier this month to discuss its compensation practices and also raised its dividend 21 percent after numerous calls for a richer payout.